MONEY SAVER | TRAVEL

 Free Upgrades and Bonuses for Customer Loyalty

 Free upgrades and bonuses tend to be reserved for those in the upper echelon.
-Expedia encourages customer loyalty for frequent travelers and repeat clients by incentivizing high-value upgrades with their spending — the more you spend, the greater the rewards.
+Expedia encourages customer loyalty for frequent travelers and repeat clients by incentivizing high-value upgrades with their spending — the more you book, the greater the rewards.

-• Free room upgrades (unlimited)
+• Free room upgrades on eligible properties

 Take Advantage of Seasonal Travel Deals